Every time I shower, rest my head on the pillow or comb my hair, I wonder why my hair is shedding so much. Is it normal?

 9. Use Theradome Helmet Consistently to Reduce Hair Shedding and Grow Hair Back

 Theradome laser hair helmet helps in preventing hair loss, strengthens the hair shaft, and promotes new hair growth.
 For men and women wanting to reduce hair shedding, it helps to strengthen existing hair.
-For people who want to stop their current hair loss immediately, it can produce results as soon as 4-6 weeks from the start of treatment.
+For people who want to stop their current hair shedding immediately, it can produce results as soon as 4-6 weeks from the start of treatment.

 First, it will minimize hair shedding by slowing it down.
 Second, it will reverse miniaturization by thickening existing hair.
 Lastly, it renews and promotes new hair growth.
 The timing of results may be different as individual results may vary.
 Achieving effective results requires time and patience but is very rewarding!
 The best part about Theradome is that there are zero side effects.